bartromgens/django-project-template/README.md

 $ cd django-project-template
 ```

-Install in a local environment (creates a Python 3 virtualenv with dependencies, and a sqlite database file),
+Install via the install script (creates a Python 3 virtualenv with dependencies, a local_settings.py file, and a sqlite database),
 ```
 $ ./install.sh
 ```